fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 }
 ```

-The code imports the environment variables from the <i>.env</i> file if <i>it is not</i> in production mode.
-In production mode our application will use the environment variables defined in Heroku.

 The <i>.env</i> file has <i>separate variables</i> for the database addresses of the development and test databases (the addresses shown in the example are for locally running databases):

 ```bash